 First and foremost, the basic layout of your website should be familiar to users.
 We can’t afford to ignore established conventions in the process of creating amazing experiences.
 You don’t want anyone to have to think too hard about where to find common elements because it increases the cognitive load of the site and distracts the user from the task you would like them to complete.

 Useful website conventions:

-- Logos and company name are typically placed top left
+- Logos and company names are typically placed top left

-- Log in and the shopping cart are located top right
+- Log in and shopping cart are located top right

 - Navigation is at the top of the page

 - There is a footer at the bottom of the page

 - Links should look like links, buttons should look like buttons, and hyperlinks should be underlined to avoid minesweeping

 - There is a clearly visible search facility at the top of the page